alvazir/jobasha/README.md

-    -t, --delev-to <1>              Set level to delevel subrecords to --delev-creatures-to <LVL>  Set level to delevel creature subrecords to --delev-items-to <LVL>      Set level to delevel item subrecords to --delev-no-creatures        Do not delevel creature subrecords
-    -I, --delev-no-items            Do not delevel item subrecords --delev-distinct            Place deleveled lists into the additional output plugin --delev-output <PATH>       Name of the distinct delev output plugin
+    -t, --delev-to <1>              Set level to delevel subrecords to --delev-creatures-to <LVL>  Set level to delevel creature subrecords to --delev-items-to <LVL>      Set level to delevel item subrecords to --delev-distinct            Place deleveled lists into the additional output plugin --delev-output <PATH>       Name of the distinct delev output plugin

+  Delev filters:
+        --delev-skip-creatures                    Do not delevel creature subrecords
+    -I, --delev-skip-items                        Do not delevel item subrecords --delev-skip-list <LIST(S)>               Do not delevel these lists --delev-no-skip-list <LIST(S)>            Delevel these lists even if they match --delev-skip-list --delev-skip-subrecord <SUBRECORD(S)>     Do not delevel these subrecords --delev-no-skip-subrecord <SUBRECORD(S)>  Delevel these subrecords even if they match --delev-skip-subrecord

+  Compare:
+        --no-compare                 Do not compare plugins
+        --compare-with <PATH>        Plugin to compare output plugin with --compare-delev-with <PATH>  Plugin to compare delev output plugin with

   Display output:
     -v, --verbose...
 Show more information